open-atmos/PySDM/paper/paper.md

-Usage of the `kinematic_1d` environment is depicted in an example based on the work of @Shipway_and_Hill_2012, while the `kinematic_2d` environment is showcased with a Jupyter notebook featuring an interactive user interface and allowing studying aerosol-cloud interactions in drizzling stratocumulus setup based on the work of @Arabas_et_al_2015.
+Usage of the `kinematic_1d` environment is depicted in an example based on the work of @Shipway_and_Hill_2012, while the `kinematic_2d` environment is showcased with a Jupyter notebook featuring an interactive user interface and allowing studying aerosol-cloud interactions in drizzling stratocumulus setup based on the works of
+  @Morrison_and_Grabowski_2007 and @Arabas_et_al_2015.

-\autoref{fig:virga} presents a snapshot from the 2D simulation described in detail in @Arabas_et_al_2015 and works cited therein.
+\autoref{fig:virga} presents a snapshot from the 2D simulation performed with a setup described in detail in @Arabas_et_al_2015.
 Each plot depicts a 1.5 km by 1.5 km vertical slab of an idealised atmosphere in which a prescribed single-eddy non-divergent flow is forced (updraft in the left-hand part of the domain, downdraft in the right-hand part).
 The left plot shows the distribution of aerosol particles in the air.